Salma-Mamdoh/ELT-Tasks/README.md

 #### Set Up SSIS Package

-**Create a new SSIS package and add a Script Task; then click "Edit Script" to configure the C# script.**
+-**Create a new SSIS package and add a Script Task; then click "Edit Script" to configure the C# script.**

 #### C# Code Explanation